SouthGreenPlatform/trainings/_pages/linux/linuxGuidePractice.md

 * After checking the content of your current directory, what have you done with the `$wget`command?
 * Displays the firts and lasts line of the gff file - `head`, `tail`
-* Prints the number of lines with the word genes in the gff file - `grep -P`
 * Counts the number of genes - `grep -c`
 * Searchs for the nbs-lrr genes - `grep -i`
 * Removes the lines with putative word - `grep -v